D8s

 I also changed the default 'solder mask' colour to black, since that will determine the colour of the surface of the board.
 It cost the same, and for this board it is a better colour, for contrasting with the LEDs, as well as just looking cyber-cool.

 And finally, check your shipping options.
 I was happy to wait a few weeks, so got the cheapest one.
-Your (and your order's) mileage may vary!

-And electronics assembly.
+And electronics were assembled.

 IC-socket

-Also take care handling the pins, as 4000-series CMOS chips are somewhat sensitive to ⚡static electricity⚡ damage.
+Also take care handling the pins, as CMOS chips are somewhat sensitive to ⚡static electricity⚡ damage.
 A zap too small for you to even feel, can kill them! 💀 Working on an anti-static mat, is ideal.

 One physical modification I made to my components was carefully filing the round tops off all of my LEDs.
 This removes the 'lens' effect that this rounding is intended to create, and the matt surface makes them much more visible from a far-wider viewing angle and not blinding from right in front of them!
+Filing the round top off an LED.

 Particularly in transparent LEDs, you can easily see the little LED-chip inside, and it is half way down the plastic shell, so as long as you stay well away from that, you can file off the rounded top without issue.